kiwicom/flask-ninja/docs/source/api_configuration.rst

     app = Flask(__name__)
     api = NinjaAPI(app)

-Then adding endpoints is as easy as adding them to normal flask api, you just add them not via the flask instance, but via the flask-ninja instance.
+Adding endpoints is as easy as adding them to normal Flask API, but you add them via the flask-ninja instance instead of  the flask instance.
 .. code-block:: python

     @api.get("/compute")